{{flagHref}}

 Attenuation Coefficients: Basics And Applications

-Mathematically, the damping coefficient α is defined by the following relationship:
+Mathematically, the attenuation coefficient "α" can be described by the following relation:

 Where:

-• I is the intensity of the wave after passing through the material.
+• I is the intensity of the wave after travelling through the material.

 • I0 is the initial intensity of the wave.

-• α is the attenuation coefficient (expressed in units such as per metre or per centimetre).
+• α is the attenuation coefficient (in units like per metre or per centimetre).

 • x is the distance the wave travels through the medium.